Inside Jason Aldean and Brittany Kerr’s Love Story

 Their daughter, Navy Rome, was born on February 4, 2019.
 “Today our family became complete,” the father of four shared to Instagram following her arrival.

 Jason and Brittany often share photos of their adorable family on Instagram.
-Two kids and five years after saying “I do,” their love is stronger than ever.
+Two kids and years after saying “I do,” their love is stronger than ever.